Compare Scooter Insurance

 Maxi scooter insurance

-Perhaps a more common sight on European roads than in the UK, the maxi scooter is a good option for those looking for the convenience, weather protection, and practicality of a scooter - but with added shove, longer distance capability, and relaxed cruising from a bigger motor.
+Perhaps a more common sight on European roads than the UK, the maxi scooter is a good option for those looking for the convenience, weather protection, and practicality of a scooter - but with added shove, long distance capability, and relaxed cruising from a bigger motor.
 Machines like the popular Yamaha Xmax 300 or Honda Forza 350 are prime examples of the maxi-scooter genre.

 Maxi-scooter engine sizes sometimes go as large as 800cc, but the majority of the most popular models like the Yamaha T-Max or Suzuki Burgman are around 600cc.

-It stands to reason that a scooter with a bigger, more powerful engine and higher speed capability (plus quite high retail costs) will cost more to insure than a small scooter, but the trade-off can be worth it for many.
+It stands to reason that a scooter with a bigger, more powerful engine and higher speed capability (plus relatively high retail costs) will cost more to insure than a small scooter, but the trade-off can be worth it for many.

 Electric scooter insurance

 Trading the petrol pump for a plug socket is becoming increasingly common in the scooter world, especially so with the advent of cheap scooters from Chinese manufacturers such as Lexmoto and Super Soco.
-Electric scooters typically have motors with power outputs to match the licencing categories of their petrol-powered stable mates, and with comparable insurance costs.

 Classic scooter insurance

-You can compare quotes for classic scooter insurance at Biker Insure.
+You can compare quotes for classic scooter insurance via Biker Insure.
 Whether you have a classic Lambretta or an old Vespa, compare quotes just as you would for a modern scooter.
 The comparison and quote process works the same whether your scooter is 6 or 60 years old.

 Whether your scooter is powered by a 50cc or 500cc ICE engine, or an electric motor, you can compare scooter insurance quotes.
-It doesn’t matter if you own a brand new Yamaha scooter or a 50 year old Lambretta, get a quote at Biker Insure today.
+It doesn’t matter if you own a brand new Yamaha scooter or a 50 year old Lambretta, get a quote via Biker Insure today.

 Scooter insurance FAQ